The problem with grand juries

 During last night’s vice-presidential debate, Vice President Pence and Sen. Kamala Harris (D-Calif.) were asked about justice and the grand jury decision not to charge several officers for fatally shooting Breonna Taylor.
-From reporter Marissa Iati, the questions left unanswered by newly released recordings of the grand jury.
+From reporter Marisa Iati, the questions left unanswered by newly released recordings of the grand jury.

 It’s a weird time to be a college student.
 And on top of navigating remote learning and housing during a pandemic, students are now being asked to figure out how and where to vote – many for the first time.
 Political enterprise and accountability reporter Michelle Ye Hee Lee shares advice from campus organizers trying to make the process easier to understand.